marquessanchez/readme-generator/Develop/README.md

   ## Contributing

+  marques

   ## Tests

   To run tests, run the following command:

   '''
+  test
   '''

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at .
-You can find more of my work at [](https://github.com//).
+  If you have any questions about the repo, open an issue or contact me directly at marques@example.com.
+You can find more of my work at [marquessanchez](https://github.com/marquessanchez/).